Jose01001011/UE-XR/README.md

 # Team

-Developed as part of the Extended Reality (XR) module at the Namibia University of Science and Technology (NUST).
+Developed as part of the Extended Reality (XR) and User Experience (UEP) modules at the Namibia University of Science and Technology (NUST).

 ### Contributors